 Here’s the big picture concept: The solutions to many of talent acquisition’s problems can be solved through two strategic components:

-- Modern recruitment marketing
+- Modern recruitment marketing.

-- A faster, more effective candidate evaluation process
+- A faster, more effective candidate evaluation process.

 In essence, it’s managing the front-end of the store and the back-end.
 The yin and yang of recruitment.
-If executed properly, these strategic focal points will generate increased interest, more qualified applicants, better quality hires and an improved candidate experience.
+If executed properly, these strategic focal points will generate increased interest, more qualified applicants, better quality hires, and an improved candidate experience.

 What is modern recruitment marketing?

-Many consider it top of the funnel activity, but in truth, it’s actually pre-funnel; and therein exposes the evolution in thinking.
+Many consider it top-of-the-funnel activity, but in truth, it’s actually pre-funnel; and therein exposes the evolution in thinking.
 Instead of focusing only on candidates who have applied, we now need to think in broader terms of anyone who may be interested in our brand or career opportunities.
 It is our job to bring them into the funnel through recruitment marketing activities.

-In the chart above, recruitment marketing largely happens through the first three segments:
+Recruitment marketing largely happens through three segments:

 - Awareness: Garnering name recognition for your brand so potential job seekers know who you are and what you do.